 •It prepares men through grace to draw them to Christ.

-•It manifests the Risen Lord to men by spreading his word and helping them to understand the mysteries of the faith.
+•It manifests the Risen Lord to men by spreading his word and helping them to understand the faith mysteries.

 •It makes Christ present, especially in the Eucharist.